 Diet & Habits

-Carpet beetles borrow their name from the fact their larvae feed on carpet.
+Carpet beetles borrow their name from the fact their larvae feed on the carpet.
 The adults however feed on pollen and pollinate different flowers.
-They are attracted to light and actively seek it during night.
+They are attracted to light and actively seek it during the night.
 Carpet beetles borrow through lead and hide in spider webs—two uncommon traits for the insect kingdom.
-They can even make home in old bee and wasp nests, provided the nests are empty.
+They can even make homes in old bee and wasp nests, provided the nests are empty.

 How to Control and Manage Carpet Beetles?

 Some products are labelled as "protective sprays against Carpet beetles".
 It is important not to use such products on leather items.
 They can also damage carpets.
-An alternative to those products are moth crystals, as they repel carpet beetles as well.
+An alternative to those products is moth crystals, as they repel carpet beetles as well.